stormqloud/kazoo-tgbbok/README.md

 Asterisk is now a retail product that can be burned into disposable appliances.

+## Kazoo Again

 Kazoo has emerged as the successive technology for ISP, Carriers, Service providers of all kinds.

 There is a cost however.
 The kazoo learning curve cannot be understated!
+The background of knowledge needs to be highlighted.

 Please never say that Kazoo doesn;t have some feature because you can't find it online here.
 This is documenting some features that I have personally tested under various configurations.

-This is by no means a universal experience.
+The best documentation is the source code.

 wlloyd@stormqloud.ca